tc39/proposal-temporal/docs/duration.md

 In order to be valid, the resulting duration must not have fields with mixed signs.
 However, before the result is balanced, it's possible that the intermediate result will have one or more negative fields while the overall duration is positive, or vice versa.
 For example, "4 hours and 15 minutes" minus "2 hours and 30 minutes" results in "2 hours and &minus;15 minutes".
-The `overflow` option tells what to do in this case, or in the case where the addition results in an out-of-range value:
+The `overflow` option tells what to do in this case:
-- In `constrain` mode (the default), additions that result in a value too large to be represented in a Number are capped at `Number.MAX_VALUE`, or `-Number.MAX_VALUE` if out of range in the other direction.
-  Additions resulting in mixed-sign fields will balance those fields with the next-highest field so that all the fields of the result have the same sign.
+- In `constrain` mode (the default), additions that result in mixed-sign fields will balance those fields with the next-highest field so that all the fields of the result are constrained to have the same sign.
-- In `balance` mode, if any addition results in a value too large to be represented in a Number, a `RangeError` is thrown.
-  As well, all fields are balanced with the next highest field, no matter if they have mixed signs or not.
+- In `balance` mode, all fields are balanced with the next highest field, no matter if they have mixed signs or not.
-- In `reject` mode, if any addition results in a value too large to be represented in a Number, a `RangeError` is thrown.
-  Otherwise this is the same as `constrain`.

 For usage examples and a more complete explanation of how balancing works and why it is necessary, see [Duration balancing](./balancing.md).